Condors at Pinnacles

 Pinnacles National Park joined the California Condor Recovery Program as a release and management site in 2003.
-The park currently manages 33 free-flying condors.
-For more information on individual condors, visit our profiles page.
-Park biologists use a variety of techniques to manage and monitor the population.
+The park currently co-manages 86 wild condors in central California with Ventana Wildlife Society.
+For more information on individual condors, visit our condor profiles page and Ventana Wildlife Society's profiles page.
+Biologists use a variety of techniques to manage and monitor the population.

 Each Pinnacles condor is outfitted with a visual ID tag, at least one radio transmitter and some are also given a GPS transmitter.
 These allow park biologists to track the movements and behaviors of the flock.
 Condor staff and volunteers can often be seen tracking along the trails within the park or along the roads in the surrounding areas.
 Pinnacles biologists regularly communicate with biologists from Ventana Wildlife Society, who track in the Big Sur area, and US Fish and Wildlife biologists, who track in southern California, to monitor the entire California flock.
 Additional sightings from the public help biologists track this far-ranging species.